Md. creamery to expand with new Frederick eatery, ice cream parlor

 Brusco, 40, is married to Abby Brusco, the daughter of well-known former creamery owner Randy Sowers.
 Sowers made national news in 2015 for his fight with the U.S. Justice Department over the improper seizure of $30,000 from his farm bank account.
 He won, and the money was returned.
 He also sued the U.S. Food and Drug Administration over its proposed definition and labeling of skim milk in April.

 Sowers passed the business down to Brusco and his children recently.

-“Now he just has more time to do that,” Brusco said about Sowers’ political and advocacy activity.
+“Now he just has more time to do that,” Brusco said of Sowers’ political and advocacy work.
 Though he’s still involved with the farm’s operations.
 “He’s a retired farmer, and I don’t think you can take that out of the farmer.
 But he doesn’t have to have the stress and the worry about managing the business and things.
 That’s passed to us.”

 The kitchen currently operates out of a rented warehouse in the Frederick area.
 The new restaurant location will include a larger kitchen than a typical restaurant as it will also serve South Mountain’s Hometown Harvest delivery service.
-Brusco said he sees the restaurant as a smart way for the company to expand.
+The restaurant is a smart way for the company to expand, Brusco said.

 “Farming is tough right now, especially dairy farming,” he said.
 “One of the things that makes this business plan is because we have overlapping entities in the same footprint. … If one of these entities is slow or goes down, the other two should be able to carry it.”

 Hometown Harvest Kitchen will feature a line-style layout showcasing local food with hand-tossed salads, hand-crafted sandwiches, hot comfort foods, hot and cold sides, and South Mountain Creamery’s handcrafted premium ice cream.
 It will allow patrons to take out food or sit while eating.